irlnathan/activityoverlord20/README.md

 This is an update to the original activityOverlord series of screencasts.

-Transcripts of screencasts can be found at: [http://irlnathan.github.io/sailscasts/](http://irlnathan.github.io/sailscasts/)
+**Transcripts of screencasts** can be found at: [http://irlnathan.github.io/sailscasts/](http://irlnathan.github.io/sailscasts/)

-Videos can be found at: [https://www.youtube.com/playlist?list=PLf8i4fc0zJByWVBmMk8uJ0UEhTIGMnmPQ](https://www.youtube.com/playlist?list=PLf8i4fc0zJByWVBmMk8uJ0UEhTIGMnmPQ)
+**Videos** can be found at: [https://www.youtube.com/playlist?list=PLf8i4fc0zJByWVBmMk8uJ0UEhTIGMnmPQ](https://www.youtube.com/playlist?list=PLf8i4fc0zJByWVBmMk8uJ0UEhTIGMnmPQ)

+**Join the mailing list** at: [http://irlnathan.github.io/sailscastsnewsletter/](http://irlnathan.github.io/sailscastsnewsletter/)

 ## Creating a Sails/Angular Application (Individual Episodes)